Physics and Materials

 A major in Physics and Materials will help to prepare the materials workforce of tomorrow in order to meet the future demand for advanced materials for both scientific research and industrial applications.
 In addition, FSU has committed resources to the graduate program in Materials Science and Engineering, and this is a natural next step, especially since it will also provide students with specialized skills and knowledge for materials-related careers right out of college.

-The FSU Physics Department also offers majors in: Physics, Physics and Astrophysics, Physical Science, and Physical Science/FSU-Teach.
+The FSU Physics Department also offers majors in: Physics, Physics & Astrophysics, and Physical Science.

 Prospective transfer students should contact firstname.lastname@example.org (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.